nmoniz/gubgub/README.md

 Yet another in-memory Go PubSub library.
 I started to develop what is now GubGub in one of my personal projects but I soon found myself using it in other completely unrelated projects and I thought it could be a nice thing to share.
-It might be very tailored to my personal preferences but my focus was concurrency safety and ease of usage.

 ## Getting started